Blood Borne Infections

 (including HIV& Viral Hepatitis)

-that have a significant probability of transmission
+(STIs) are diseases that have a significant probability of transmission

 intercourse, anal sex, and oral sex.

 needles after its use by an infected person, as well as through

 of years.
 Others like HIV and viral hepatitis have becaome more

 prevalent in recent times but they are all endemic world wide but

-are usually more prevalent in certain overseas
+are usually more prevalent in certain overseas destinations.

 Sexually Transmitted Infections